 May 8th, 2013, was the first World Ovarian Cancer Day.
 On this day, ovarian cancer organizations from around the world united to educate their communities about ovarian cancer and its symptoms.
 For women living with the disease, and their families and friends, World Ovarian Cancer Day has built, and will continue to build a sense of solidarity in the fight against the disease.
 2017 marks the 5th World Ovarian Cancer Day!

 In 2009, representatives from patient organizations working in ovarian cancer around the globe came together for the first time in a two day workshop, to discuss the common issues they faced in their work.

 Unlike more common cancers, there are significant challenges as the disease has been largely overlooked and underfunded to this point.
 Symptoms which are similar to those of less serious illnesses, the absence of an early detection test, and the resulting late diagnosis and poor outcomes means there are few survivors of the disease to become advocates.
-This initial meeting galvanized the community to begin thinking about what could be accomplished on a global level to begin changing this.
+This initial meeting encouraged the community to begin thinking about what could be accomplished on a global level to begin changing this.

 By coming together since that first meeting, the group has considered the many gaps in understanding and managing the disease, building awareness in the general public about symptoms and the importance of family history, and increasing funding for research .The idea of a Global Awareness Day for Ovarian Cancer was put forward and embraced by all participants as an important joint international action creating a powerful momentum.